-The bison is one of the first mammals that you may think of when you think of America and are the countries national mammal.
-They are ingrained in the history and culture of the United States, not only to the early Native Americans but have been featured on state flags and seals.
-I wanted to look into these massive creatures and have done some research to share with you here.
+Bison is one of the first mammals you may think of when you think of America and are the country’s national mammal.
+They are ingrained in the history and culture of the United States, not only in the early Native Americans but have been featured on state flags and seals.

 The bison is known by its binomial species name of Bison bison.
 Bison are the largest land mammal in North America and live in the United States and Canada.
-There were upwards of thirty million bison in America at one time but were forced to near extinction by hunting and the movement of people to the west.
+There were over thirty million bison in America at one time, but they were forced to near extinction by hunting and people’s movement to the west.

-Bison are herd animals and migrate in great numbers due to food and water constraints.
+Bison are herd animals that migrate greatly due to food and water constraints.
 Bison can be extremely dangerous due to their large size and unpredictable nature.
-Wolves do not have many natural predators but can be taken down by a pack of wolves.
+Bison do not have many natural predators but can be taken down by a pack of wolves.

 Did you know that bison are a keystone species?
 Find out why here.

-The word bison is a Greek word which means ox-like animal.
-Bison were known as buffalo since 1619 when Samuel de Champlain published his book ‘The works of Samuel de Champlain”.
+The word bison is a Greek word that means ox-like animal.
+Bison has been known as buffalo since 1619 when Samuel de Champlain published his book ‘The works of Samuel de Champlain”.

-Samuel, a Frenchman names the buffalo after the translation of the word beef.
+Samuel, a Frenchman, named the buffalo after translating the word beef.
 The French word is boeuf, which means a large cow.
 The book was written after visiting natives of the Nipissing First Nation.
 They showed him a drawing of the animal along with various skins and hides.

 The name change was due to the American buffalo’s similarity to another animal, the European bison, also known as the wisent (Bison bonasus).